eeditiones/tei-publisher-faq/content/hosting/docker-compose.md

 docker compose build --build-arg ADMIN_PASS=my_pass
 ```

+{{% notice note %}}
+Depending on the version of docker compose installed on your system, the command to use may either be `docker compose` (as shown above) or `docker-compose`.
+Both work the same.
+So for the following sections, if we write `docker compose`, you may have to replace it with `docker-compose` on your machine (or server).
+{{% /notice %}}

 Afterwards you can launch the docker compose config locally to check if everything went fine:

 ```sh